Courses with Museum Educators

 Insect Biomimicry, Grades 1-3

 We will discuss the idea of biomimicry and how we can look to nature to help us solve problems sustainably.
 By looking specifically at insects and their behaviors we can showcase what we have learned from them.
 A few of these include: how insects move, engineer their homes, perform tasks, and live together in large groups to survive.
 At the end we will take a look at how insects have influenced the engineering of small-scale robotics.

-Never the same river twice: An Introduction to River Ecology and Hydrology, K-8
+Never the same river twice: An Introduction to River Ecology and Hydrology, Grades K-8

 "You cannot step twice into the same river for fresh waters are ever flowing upon you.” - Heraclitus of Ephesus (575-435 BC).
 What exactly is a river, ever-changing, yet reliable?
 In Vermont, there was a time when nearly every river was a “road” for canoes, and other times when every river was treated like a sewer!
 By visiting a real river, we will explore how these constantly changing bodies of water serve as vital arteries for wildlife, plants, and people every day.
 We also will learn how rivers are always somehow moving and changing their shapes, by adding and subtracting land, and how they can also be quite dangerous when they behave badly!
 Be prepared to get wet and catch lots of slippery critters!